 Anticipating is innerpersonal.
 It begins with the Lord giving us understanding in what His Word says about love and opening our hearts to see the needs of our people.
 Initiating is interpersonal.
 It is connecting with those under our care as the next necessary step.
 If we only see what’s ahead but don’t do anything about it, we’re like that bank monitor in the TV commercial for security software.
 “I’m not a security officer.
 I’m just here to monitor potential problems.
 I don’t really do anything about them.
 (Then as the bank is being robbed), Oh…and you’re being robbed.”
 Sometimes when we initiate with others, they will appreciate it.
 Sometimes they won’t.
 But our children, subordinates, friends, and others still need us to step up and help.
 Help them how?
 That’s the third part.

-Training in Christ is giving them what they need to love well.
+Leadersin Christ train.
+We give our people what they need to love well.
 When they have an immature spirit of self-indulgence, we train them by years of specific and patient instruction, encouragement, godly discipline, forgiveness, and commitment in Christ (Ephesians 6).
 When they are ignorant of God’s Word, we train them in understanding His Word (Acts 18:11).
 When they are so burdened that they can’t meet their basic responsibilities, we may help unburden them and then mentor them in life-skills to avoid similar pitfalls ahead (1 Timothy 5).
 Training may involve information, material, etc., but it is always the continuation of relationship, never substitutes for relationship.
 And that is the last part.

-Sustaining in Christ, at the risk of stating the obvious, is staying committed to the Lord and those He’s placed under our care.
+And leaders in Christ sustain.
+At the risk of stating the obvious, we stay committed to the Lord and those He’s placed under our care.
 It’s worth noting that Scripture does not refer to Moses by the phrase “the servant of the Lord” until he died (Deuteronomy 34:5) having shown his commitment.
 His enduring faithfulness proved his genuinely godly leadership of Israel for God’s will, not his own.
 The same is true of Joshua (Joshua 24:29).
 For this reason, we are told that only those who persevere to the end are truly God’s people (Matthew 10:22, 24:13, Mark 13:13, 1 Corinthians 13:7, 2 Timothy 2:10-12, 1 John 2:19, etc.).
 Anyone can manage tasks, but only those who have been forgiving by Christ and changed by His Spirit will lead others in real love.

 Leading is not always glorious, though.
 Even a brief look at godly leaders in biblical times will reveal that they faced resistance from their own people, situational set-backs, personal failures, and other hardships.
 But when the Apostle Paul was exhorting leaders in the church as Thessalonica to be strong, he also encouraged them in the true hope of completing their work of holiness: “God is faithful, and He will do it.”
 (2 Thessalonians 5:24) In fact, that is the greatest joy of leadership in Christ: crying out to our good God who does what we can’t do for His glory and His love for His people.